"Why do some patients stay in remission, while others see their cancer return?

-There has been no reported experience of overdose in humans.
-However, in clinical trials, three patients experienced symptoms after receiving Thyrogen doses higher than those recommended.
-Two patients had nausea after a 2.7 mg IM dose, and in one of these patients, the event was accompanied by weakness, dizziness and headache.
-Another patient experienced nausea, vomiting and hot flashes after a 3.6 mg IM dose.
+In clinical trials of THYROGEN, three patients experienced symptoms after receiving THYROGEN doses higher than those recommended.
+Two patients had nausea after a 2.7 mg IM dose (3 times the recommended dose), and in one of these patients, the event was accompanied by weakness, dizziness and headache.
+Another patient experienced nausea, vomiting and hot flashes after a 3.6 mg IM dose (4 times the recommended dose).
+There is no specific therapy for THYROGEN overdose.
+Supportive care is recommended.

 Additional Thyrogen Information